Enjoy a culinary tour of Corfu

 OVERVIEW

 Just as you can see and feel Corfu’s rich cultural identity, so too can you smell and taste it.
-The Venetians (at a time when most of Greece was under Ottoman rule) left the best of themselves on the food front, but there are British and other touches too – all of which have been given a uniquely local flavour.
+The Venetians (at a time when most of Greece was under Ottoman rule) left the best of themselves on the food front, but you’ll also find British and other influences in Corfu – all of which have given the island a unique local flavour.

-As you wander around the Old Town – down the cantounia (pedestrianised little roads) and past stores selling local products and open-air markets - you’ll piece together Corfu’s unique history.
-The Fortezza Vecchia and Nuova (Old and New Fortress), the Campiello (atmospheric old quarter) and Spianada Square all carry their Venetian legacy in their names.
-Just as sofrito (pan-fried veal in a wine-based sauce), pastitsada (beef or rooster casserole with pasta), bianco (a succulent fish-based dish) and bourdeto (a spicy fish dish, whose red coloured comes mostly from peppers) do in tavernas.
+As you wander around Corfu Old Town – down the cantounia (pedestrianised little roads) and past stores selling local products and open-air markets – you’ll piece together a unique history.
+The Fortezza Vecchia and Nuova (Old and New Fortress), Campiello (atmospheric old quarter) and Spianada Square all carry their Venetian legacy in their names.
+Just as sofrito (pan-fried beef in a parley and garlic sauce, sautéed with wine), pastitsada (beef or rooster casserole with pasta), bianco (a succulent fish-based dish) and bourdeto (a spicy fish dish whose red colour comes mostly from peppers) do in tavernas.

-Venetian in influence, yes, but also unmistakably Corfiot.
-The olive oil, honey and wine you consume on Corfu will likely be local.
+Yes, Corfu’s food influences are often Venetian, but the taste is unmistakably Greek.
+The olive oil, honey and wine you enjoy on Corfu will most likely be local.
 Even the beer could be.
 And let’s not mention the dairy and meat products or the fresh fish.
-So whether you find yourself in a traditional taverna or in a gourmet restaurant putting new twists on classics, just make sure you bring your appetite.
+You’ll discover it all on a food tour – definitely one of the best things to do In Corfu, whether it’s a full-day experience or spread throughout your holiday.
+Just don’t forget to bring your appetite.

 DON'T MISS

-Organised food tours typically focus on the Old Town, but you could explore on your own and combine your culinary tour with visits to a winery, olive press or other producer out of town.
-Don’t forget to sample:
+Organised food tours in Corfu typically focus on markets, local producers and restaurants in the Old Town, but you should also explore the rest of the island and add visits to a winery, olive press or other producers out of town.

 The local drinks

-Who would have expected that ginger beer would be part of Corfu’s gastro culture?
+Who would have expected that ginger beer would be part of Corfu’s culinary culture?
 And yet, ask for a ‘tsitsibira’ and that’s what you’ll get.
-You have the British to thank for its existence, and specifically a brewery that was founded in 1842 to produce the spicy drink for British soldiers.
+You have the British to thank for this tangy delight - and, specifically, a brewery that was founded in 1842 to produce it for British soldiers.
 The locals developed a taste for it and the rest is history.
 And if a regular beer is more to your taste, fear not.
 A brewery opened in 2006 producing red and dark ales and weisses that are exported in growing numbers.
 The brewery (out of town) offers beer-tasting experiences.

 The kumquat

 Another legacy of the British that has been enthusiastically adopted by locals.
-The bittersweet (and not particularly juicy) citrus fruit was introduced by botanist Robert Fortune in the 19th century and has been cultivated on the island ever since, chiefly to produce a liqueur or preserved sweets.
+The bittersweet citrus fruit was introduced by botanist Robert Fortune in the 19th century and has been cultivated on Corfu ever since, chiefly to produce a liqueur or preserved sweets.
 It’s even gained PDO status.
-You can visit a factory to see the production process, but you’ll find kumquat products in stores and probably be offered a glass of the liqueur to end your meal.
+You can visit a factory to see the production process, but you’ll find kumquat products in stores all around the island and probably be offered a glass of the liqueur to end your meal.

 A traditional almond snack

-For a little energy-boost as you explore, there’s nothing better than a local almond snack.
+For a little energy boost as you explore, there’s nothing better than a local almond snack.
 Mandoles are caramelised almonds (the name comes from the Italian for almond) while mandolato is a soft nougat bar also containing honey.
+You’ll find them in plenty of shops in the Old Town.

 A Corfiot ouzo-meze